 Former NASA Astronauts

 This program provides an unprecedented opportunity for students to hear from a former NASA astronaut!
 Keynote speakers vary by session and location.
-Students will hear from one of three former NASA astronauts: Dr. Leroy Chiao, Nicole Stott, or Dr. Don Thomas.
+Students will hear from one of four former NASA astronauts: Dr. Leroy Chiao, Nicole Stott, Dr. Mary Ellen Weber, or Dr. Don Thomas.
 Each speaker will share their knowledge, experiences, and stories from their careers in space exploration, which includes highlights such as performing multiple space walks, logging as many as 229 days in space, or being the first person to paint in space.

 Forensic Science Simulation